4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Experiments

 \subsection{Experimental setup}

 \textbf{Datasets.} We experiment on three datasets: Dynamic View Synthesis\cite{yoon2020novel}, DAVIS\cite{Perazzi_CVPR_2016} and NeuPhysics~\cite{qiao2022NeuPhysics }.

 \textbf{Implements Details.} We implement 4D-Editor with Pytorch, using Adam optimizer to update learnable parameters on one NVIDIA A6000 GPU.
-We train original NeRF and semantic parts separately, where training DynNeRF or RobustNeRF can take 6-8 hours, while time for training additional distillation of hybrid semantic features is only 10-15 minutes, based on a complete spatial knowledge.
-Editing one frame can take 2 seconds based on RobustNeRF and 10 seconds based on DynNeRF.
+We train original hybrid NeRF and semantic parts separately, where training DynNeRF or RobustNeRF can take 6-8 hours, while time for training additional distillation of hybrid semantic features is only 10-15 minutes.
+Editing one frame can take 1-2 seconds based on RobustNeRF and 8 seconds based on DynNeRF.